hello-efficiency-inc/raven-reader/README.md

 </p>

 ## Download
 To download, please visit https://ravenreader.app.
-Trial free for 7 days and $9.99/year USD after that and no credit card needed upfront.
-If there are any questions please contact us at [welcome@helloefficiency.com](welcome@helloefficiency.com)

 ## Install via Homebrew (macOS)
 To use Homebrew-Cask you just need to have [Homebrew](https://brew.sh/) installed.